-Review current medications with your surgeon and primary care doctor
+Review current medications with your primary care physician and surgeon

-- Stop taking blood thinners and anti-inflammatory medications containing aspirin or ibuprofen one week before surgery unless permitted by your physician.
+- Stop taking blood thinners and anti-inflammatory medications containing aspirin or ibuprofen within one week before surgery unless permitted by your physician.
 Most herbal supplements should also be stopped. - Generally, you may take most prescription medications until the day of surgery.
 Ask your surgeon if you should take your heart and blood pressure medications with a sip of water on the day of surgery.

-Plan rehabilitative care
+☐ Plan rehabilitative care

 For the first few weeks after surgery, you may need help at home with shopping, preparing meals, and transportation.
 If you are not able to arrange for a full-time helper, ask some friends, neighbors, or loved ones to check on you, help with meal preparation, and take you to your doctor's appointments.
-If you are unable to arrange for someone to help you at home and your doctor has ordered home care, depending on insurance approval our case management team can assist with the options available.
+If you are unable to arrange for someone to help you at home and your doctor has ordered home care, depending upon insurance approval, our case management team can assist with the options available.

-Arrange transportation to and from the hospital and outpatient therapy
+☐ Arrange transportation to and from the hospital and outpatient therapy